 Kay has spent her working career as a Civil Servant in the land registry measuring flats and working out leases.
 A large part of her work was dealing with invalid appeals.
 Apart from her volunteering with Age Concern Kay has also volunteered with Samaritans, St Helena Hospice, Homeless Charities and is very active Volunteering in her local Church too.

 As the Marketing Officer for Age Concern Emily oversees the strategic marketing plan and branding for the charity.
-Having achieved a first in her Events and Tourism Management degree she is undertaking an Msc in Marketing and Management at the University of Essex.
-She is using this theoretical knowledge and her wealth of volunteer experience to boost awareness and create events for the charity, integrating it further into the wider community.
-Emily's expertise includes designing events and overseeing their management, debriefing staff, performing marketing research and analysis, copy writing, monitoring budget allocation for her department and securing sponsorship packages from local and larger companies, as well as copy writing and utilising digital and relationship marketing techniques.
+Having achieved a first in her Events and Tourism Management degree she is undertaking an MSc in Marketing and Management at the University of Essex.
+She is using this theoretical knowledge and her wealth of event management and marketing experience to boost awareness and create events for the charity, integrating Age Concern Colchester further into the wider community.

 Dominic is a qualified Financial Adviser and runs a local practice in the town.
 Having spent 5 years working for Nationwide Building Society he founded Pape Wealth Management in 2014.
 Pape Wealth Management currently services 100+ clients across East Anglia and London.
 Being a proud Colchesterian, Dominic enjoys giving back to his local community and is also a member of The Rotary Club of Colchester Forum.
 Being a member of The Rotary Club of Colchester Forum made Dominic aware of the great work that Age Concern do in the local community so when asked to be a Trustee it was a simple decision.